Forsyth Park

-Forsyth Park (formerly known as the Military Parade Ground) is a large city park that occupies 30 acre in the historic district of Savannah, Georgia, United States.
+Forsyth Park (formerly known as Forsyth Place and Ward and the Military Parade Ground) is a large city park that occupies 30 acre in the Savannah Historic District of Savannah, Georgia, United States.
 The park is bordered by Gaston Street to the north, Drayton Street to the east, Park Avenue to the south and Whitaker Street to the west.
 It contains walking paths, a children's play area, a Fragrant Garden for the blind, a large fountain, tennis courts, basketball courts, areas for soccer and Frisbee, and home field for Savannah Shamrocks Rugby Club.
 From time to time, there are concerts held at Forsyth to the benefit of the public.

 Development

 The park was originally created in the 1840s on 10 acre of land donated by William Brown Hodgson.
 In 1851, the park was expanded and named for Georgia Governor John Forsyth.
 By 1853, all original planned wards of Savannah were occupied.
 A large 18.9 acre Parade Ground was added south end of the park and sold to the Military Captains Association officially in 1859.
 Two ordinances, one in 1914 and the other in 1923, affirm this.
 The owners granted that the city use the land for public enjoyment, in exchange for property tax exemption and general maintenance and security of the land in perpetuity.
 This park was anticipated by General James Oglethorpe's plan and was made possible by a donation of 20 acre of land owned by Forsyth.

 Regarding the Southern Extension Chain of Ownership:

 On August 11, 1853, the Mayor and Aldermen of Savannah adopted an ordinance dedicating as a Military Parade Ground that portion of the 'Old Cantonment Area' with borders of Park, Montgomery, Gwinnett, Whitaker "that the control, custody, and management of the said Parade Ground shall be vested in the Captains for the time being, of the several Volunteer Companies of the City of Savannah, who shall have exclusive charge thereof, subject to Savannah police regulations.